 The workgroup supported splitting the mainstem Snoqualmie subbasin into North and South due to the high amount of growth projected (19%).

-The South Fork Tolt, North Fork Tolt, and Lower Tolt stream basins should be combined with nearby stream basins Tokul Creek, Griffen Creek, and mainstem Snoqualmie South (Upper Snoqualmie Mainstem)
+The South Fork Tolt, North Fork Tolt, and Lower Tolt stream basins should be combined with nearby stream basins Tokul Creek, Griffen Creek, and mainstem Snoqualmie South (Snoqualmie South)

 Tolt has little growth projected and streamflow is regulated by the reservoir, buffering impacts.
 Important for Chinook and the Snoqualmie Watershed Forum would like to highlight the Tolt for projects.

-Mainstem Snoqualmie North should be combined with Tuck Creek, Cathart drainages, and Ames Lake (Lower Snoqualmie Mainstem)
+Mainstem Snoqualmie North should be combined with Tuck Creek, Cathart drainages, and Ames Lake (Snoqualmie North)

 Cherry Creek and Harris Creek should be combined into one subbasin (Cherry/Harris).